 All chapters and the branch adhere to in the CPF BC Yukon Provincial Branch By-Laws.
 To ensure that your chapter is in compliance, this Template Chapter Bylaws can help lead the way.
 What every chapter needs to know about the CPF BC & Yukon Branch Bylaws will light the way!

 Just joined your chapter board?
 You’ll find what you need to know as a member of your Chapter’s Board of Directors in the Chapter Executive Guide.

 Chapter reporting and a description of how membership fees rebates are returned to their chapters is discussed in Chapter Responsibilities.

 Each CPF BC & Yukon Chapter has a website!
 It’s hosted by the branch, and is a pre-designed template that’s very easy to use.
 Need some guidance on how to best make use of your chapter webpage?
 The CPF BC Yukon Chapter Website Manual shows the way!
 You can also contact [email protected] for your login information if you don’t already have it.

-We also have some a folder for chapters to share resources, template, and ideas with one another available here.
+We also have shared a folder for chapters to share resources, template, and ideas with one another available here.

 • French Advisory Committtee

 Have you heard about French Advisory Committees?
 The French Advisory Committee Guide outlines what a FAC is, recommends objectives and answers operational questions such as stakeholder involvement and the scope of oversight.
 It also summaries what the Federal French Funding Guide is, and how it relates to French second language learning in your school district, and the breakdown of federal funding allocated to each BC school district.